Swati Bhise: Philanthropy

-Swati is an outspoken advocate for women's empowerment with a focus on South East Asia.
+Swati is an outspoken advocate for women's empowerment with a focus on South Asia.
 She is a Lotus Circle advisor for The Asia Foundation, a "nonprofit international development organization committed to improving lives across a dynamic and developing Asia".

 Inspired from her film The Warrior Queen of Jhansi, in November 2021, Swati Bhise launched "The Warrior Queen Project," a nonprofit foundation geared to empower Asian American Pacific Islander (AAPI) Women to become warrior queens.
 The project is projected to launch in early 2022.